 What is the BDA doing?

 We have been talking to UCU and other trade unions in the higher education sector, and our national lay members committee has been briefed on developments.
-We were in support of academic colleagues who were taking strike action in 2018.

 We will continue to stand in solidarity for all academics involved, and we are committed to supporting any dental academics who may be impacted by the changes.